 The altar was covered by a great thick silk cloth that was heavily embroidered in silk, gold and silver thread.
 The cover was sewn with jewels, pearls and golden enamels.
 The cover folded down over all four sides of the altar and was fastened along its edges.
 Many people might have assumed this cover was made of gold.
 During services this was covered in a while veil.
 On the left is an example of a Russian silk sewn with pearls to show the richness of this kind of work.
 All of this was lost in 1204, restored in some form after 1261 and finally destroyed and looted forever in 1453.
 Add to this all of the silver polycandelon hanging from the vaults and dome of the church.

 The altar of Hagia Sophia was considered by some to be the most beautiful ornament and the primary treasure of the church.
 It was covered by a silver, four columned, ciborium with a lofty vault.
+At top of the ciborium was a golden orb surmounted by a jeweled cross.
 The anonymous chronicle of Novgorod says the altar had 40 precious chalices on it that were looted by the crusaders.
 You can see one on the right.
 All of these chalices originally had covers.
 At least one of the looted chalices in St. Mark's still has its cover.
 (We know that emperors brought these chalices to Hagia Sophia one-by-one in procession.
 Walking behind him, a retainer carried the chalice and top for the emperor, and would hand the cup to him which the emperor then placed on the altar.
 Next they did the same with the top.
 Every chalice was honored in the same way).
 There was a little step for the emperor to stand on at the altar.

 The historian Niketas Choniates, who witnessed the events of 1204, says that the crusaders used the chalices and altar patens as bread dishes and wine goblets.
 Choniates comments on the artistic beauty and historical value of all of these things, which he values more than their monetary worth.
 He reported that mules were brought into Hagia Sophia to help carry off the loot, who slipped and fell on the marble floor while defecating on it.
 A prostitute mounted the ambo and sang and danced while hurling blasphemies against Christ!
 What horrors...